veeso/ATtila/docs/atscript.md

 ```

 What does this command mean?
-It tells ATtila to send AT+CPIN? and that we expect to find "READY" string in the response.
-If READY is found in the response it will proceed with the next command, but what happens for example if the device answers with “+CPIN: SIM PIN”?
-The ATSession will set as next command its doppelganger, which is AT+CPIN=7782, which will be executed as the next command.
+It tells ATtila to send `AT+CPIN?` and that we expect to find `READY` string in the response.
+If `READY` is found in the response it will proceed with the next command, but what happens for example if the device answers `+CPIN: SIM PIN?` The ATSession will set as next command its doppelganger, which is `AT+CPIN=7782`, which will be executed as the next command.
+The expected response for the doppelganger, follows the doppelganger command itself, in this case, again `OK`.

 ### Collectables